ZJUT-ERCISS/nonlocal_mindspore/README.md

     | :------: | :----------: |
     |Training set | 238797 |
     |Validation set | 19877 |
-Because of the expirations of some YouTube links, the sizes of kinetics dataset copies may be different
+Because of the expirations of some YouTube links, the sizes of kinetics dataset copies may be different.
 ```text
 The directory structure of Kinetic-400 dataset looks like: